hysamkhan/A2-/README.md

-# Building and Deploying a Full-Stack Miccroservices Application on Minikube
+# Building and Deploying a Full-Stack Microservices Application on Minikube

 Build and deploy a full-stack microservices application on Minikube, featuring a frontend, backend, database, and user authentication (login, signup,